Salvatore Tavano

-Salvatore Tavano (born 13 March 1980 in Siracusa) is an Italian racing driver, winner of the TCR Italy Touring Car Championship 2018, 2019 and 2020 [2] and who has had several seasons in the WTCC, ETCC and TCR Italy championships.
+Salvatore Tavano (born 13 March 1980 in Siracusa) is an Italian racing driver.
+He has won the TCR Italy Touring Car Championship in 2018, 2019 and 2020, and has taken part in several seasons in the European Touring Car Championship and World Touring Car Championship.

 Career

 After starting his competitive career in karting, Tavano spent two years in the Italian Formula 3 championship.
 He finished fourth in 1998 and third in 1999.
 In 2001 he participated in the European Formula 3000 championship, winning the Zolder race and closing the season. with fourth place in the overall standings.
 In 2005 he finished third in the Italian super-tourism championship.
 Since 2002 he has spent three years driving in the European Touring Car Championship.